rtavenar/hdr/content/parts/02_representations.md

 filter activations they trigger.

 More specifically, in [Sec 2.3](02/early.html), we focus on the task of early classification of time series.
+In this context, a method is introduced.
+This method
-In this context, a method is introduced that learns an intermediate representation from which both the decision of triggering classification and the classification itself can be computed.
+learns an intermediate representation from which both the decision of triggering classification and the classification itself can be computed.